Uncertainty-aware Panoptic Segmentation: Experimental Evaluation

 \subsection{Qualitative Results}

 We provide qualitative results of our EvPSNet, including the panoptic segmentation, uncertainty and error maps in \figref{fig:qualitative results}.
 Comparing the predicted uncertainty with the error maps a high correlation can be observed, which provides clear visual evidence of the validity of the former.
 For example, the network is not able to correctly detect some signs, street lights and a suitcase (dark regions in the error map), which is clearly correlated with higher predicted uncertainties.
 Another source of error are the outlines objects, clearly reflected in the uncertainties as well.
+Minor failure cases can be found, e.g. in \figref{fig:qualitative results}(a) a traffic sign was falsely predicted as part of an overlapping traffic light (orange) with relatively low uncertainty.